So today was a pretty boring day in Latin America.

 In fact, she called me twice!

-One of those calls, a few months ago, when she inquired about my long term plans.
+Still, one of those calls, a few months ago, was when she inquired about my long term plans.

 And it came clear to her that I don’t have any plans on returning to living a full life in the US.

 In which I have plans for quite the opposite – travel around Latin America.